christianjensen2903/DM-AI-2025/diabetic-retinopathy-classification/README.md

 ```cmd
 python api.py
 ```
 Open a browser and navigate to http://localhost:4321.
 You should see a message stating that the endpoint is running.
-Feel free to change the `HOST` and `PORT` settings in `api.py`.
+Navigate to http://localhost:4321/docs to see your endpoints.

 ### Make your endpoint visible to the validation and evaluation service
 There are multiple options: